danielkorkin/fabricpy/docs/guides/creating-blocks.rst

 Creating Blocks
 ===============

 Blocks are the building components of the Minecraft world.
-In FabricPy, creating blocks automatically generates both the block itself and its corresponding BlockItem for inventory use.
+In fabricpy, creating blocks automatically generates both the block itself and its corresponding BlockItem for inventory use.

 Basic Block Creation
 --------------------